MichielStock/STMOZOO/README.md

 The notebook and the code of my project are separate!
 You can find them in their respective subfolders `notebook` and `src`.

-All experiments conducted, including the related figures, can be simply repeated and re-created by running `include("src\\gradientstarvation.jl")` from a Julia REPL.
+All experiments conducted, including the related figures, can be simply repeated and re-created by running `include("src\\gradientstarvation.jl")` from a Julia REPL after checking out the project on your local machine.